peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Typology and diachrony of ambifixes: some preliminary observations.
+Talk at the Kolloquium Slavische Linguistik, University of Potsdam, 4 December 2024. [pdf](Arkadiev2024_ambifixes_Potsdam.pdf)

+**Arkadiev, Peter**.
 Double-marking of prominent objects cross-linguistically: patients, recipients and beyond.
 Talk at the Linguistischer Arbeitskreis, Cologne Center of Language Sciences, 27 November 2024. [pdf](Arkadiev2024_doublemarking_LAK.pdf)

 **Arkadiev, Peter**.
 Typology and diachrony of ambifixes: some preliminary observations.
 Invited keynote talk at the 21st International Morphology Meeting, Vienna, 28–30 August 2024. [pdf](Arkadiev2024_ambifixes_IMM.pdf)